echamudi/opencv-wasm/README.md

-# OpenCV-WASM
+# OpenCV-Wasm

 [![Build Status](https://travis-ci.org/echamudi/opencv-wasm.svg?branch=master)](https://travis-ci.org/echamudi/opencv-wasm)

 Precompiled OpenCV 4.3.0 to JavaScript + WebAssembly for node.js environment.

-In this WASM-compiled OpenCV, there's no need to have OpenCV installed in the machine or using node-gyp.
+In this Wasm-compiled OpenCV, there's no need to have OpenCV installed in the machine or using node-gyp.
 The entire OpenCV library is already inside this package (opencv.js and opencv.wasm).

 ## Examples